sydneytiger/covid-19-dashboard/README.md

 Implement an axios cahce service using vanilla javascript.
 Cache the data in either localstorage or sessionstorage.

 ### Custom hook (done)
-Make a generic covide api api by using react custom hook.
+Make a generic covid api api by using react custom hook.

 ### Rechart integration (done)
 [https://recharts.org/](https://recharts.org/)